 Even if the NoFollow attribute does not pass any link juice, those links can still bring a qualitative referral traffic.
 Also, Google gives attribute to other criterias like social signals that are delivered by social platforms like Facebook or Twitter that are however in No Follow.
 And then, those links can help you build trust.
 So do not neglect No Follow attributes.

-It works the same for Do Follow.
-It can be added manually but many CMS offer that option.
+It can be added manually but many CMS can add it for you.